thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <!-- start models -->

-# models {-}
+# numerical models {-}

 <!-- explain cross validation and rmse in some sort of metrics section -->

 <img src="https://thebustalab.github.io/integrated_bioanalytics/images/models.png" width="100%" style="display: block; margin: auto;" />

 Next on our quest to develop our abilities in analytical data exploration is modeling.
-We will discuss two main types of models: inferential and predictive.
+We will discuss two main types of numerical models: inferential and predictive.

 - Inferential models aim to understand and quantify the relationships between variables, focusing on the significance, direction, and strength of these relationships to draw conclusions about the data.
 When using inferential models we care a lot about the exact inner workings of the model because those inner workings are how we understand relationships between variables.